 Free Wifi is available throughout the Royal Botanic Garden Sydney.

-Sydney Beaches it is easy to relax at a range of beautiful beaches in Sydney, from tranquil bays in Sydney Harbour to some of Australia’s best surf beaches.
+It is easy to relax at a range of beautiful beaches in Sydney, from tranquil bays in Sydney Harbour to some of Australia’s best surf beaches.
 There are world-famous Bondi and Manly, well-kept secret beaches, and lovely secluded beaches in Australia’s oldest national park, the Royal National Park.

 Getting too many beaches is easy by public transport.
 Bondi Beach is 40 minutes from Town Hall in the city center by train and bus.

-As Australia’s oldest city, the NSW state capital and a global city, the city of Sydney has many layers of history and culture from all periods of Australia’s history, embodied in Sydney’s surviving historic buildings and landscapes.
+The NSW state capital and a global city, the city of Sydney has many layers of history and culture from all periods of Australia’s history, embodied in Sydney’s surviving historic buildings and landscapes.
 These buildings and landscapes from our distant and recent past not only tell Sydney’s and Australia’s story, but they also contribute to Sydney’s identity, character, livability, building diversity, cultural life, its economy and the environment.